 Nittaya Phanuphak, MD, PhD

-Nittaya Phanuphak is the Executive Director of the Institute of HIV Research and Innovation (IHRI) and Chief of SEARCH in Bangkok, Thailand.
+Nittaya Phanuphak is the Executive Director of the Institute of HIV Research and Innovation (IHRI) in Bangkok, Thailand.
 She started her career in the HIV field in 2002 by leading a nationwide prevention of mother-to-child transmission operational study which resulted in Thai guidelines allowing the use of three-drug antiretroviral regimens for pregnant women in 2010.
 Nittaya has a deep interest in Key Population-Led Health Services (KPLHS).
 KPLHS approaches empower lay providers who are members of KP communities to perform HIV/STI testing and dispense PrEP/PEP, antiretroviral treatment and STI treatment to their peers.
 Dr. Nittaya has more than 60 publications in peer-reviewed journals.

-Nittaya Phanuphak is the Executive Director of the Institute of HIV Research and Innovation (IHRI) and Chief of SEARCH in Bangkok, Thailand.
+Nittaya Phanuphak is the Executive Director of the Institute of HIV Research and Innovation (IHRI) in Bangkok, Thailand.
 She started her career in the HIV field in 2002 by leading a nationwide prevention of mother-to-child transmission operational study which resulted in Thai guidelines allowing the use of three-drug antiretroviral regimens for pregnant women in 2010.
 Nittaya has a deep interest in Key Population-Led Health Services (KPLHS).
 KPLHS approaches empower lay providers who are members of KP communities to perform HIV/STI testing and dispense PrEP/PEP, antiretroviral treatment and STI treatment to their peers.
 Dr. Nittaya has more than 60 publications in peer-reviewed journals.

 Diane Bolton, PhD